motocru/curse-bot/README.md

 - **bot.js:** houses the main code for the bot that parses messages and sends messages to servers and users when milestones are hit
 - **package.json:** holds project-wide information
 - **cursesSchema.json** notes the schema of the curses.json file used by the server but is not present in this repo (for obvious vulgarity related reasons).
-- **restart.sh:** A script that pulls the current master for the program and information files and starts the server.
-This logic adheres to my file structure for the droplet that curse-bot is hostyed on, use is not recommended.
+- **restart.sh:** A script that pulls the current master for the program and information files, verifies the integrity of curses.json and starts the server.
+This logic adheres to my file structure for the droplet that curse-bot is hosted on, use is not recommended unless file structure is similar.